 Her words became a map—each name a tack of human suffering, victory, and experience.
 Each name colored in a city, state, region, country, or war-zone—giving them life, giving them narrative.
 “I’ve also been very inspired by a lot of scholars in the West.
 I see a lot of them as role models as well.
 Stuart Hall, Raymond Williams, Alice Walker, Maya Angelou, to some extent Toni Morrison.
 They’ve shaped the way I think and feel about many things… Oh my God I forgot the Iranian feminists: Homa Hoodfar.”

 It’s uncommon to meet an individual with such concentrated knowledge trapped inside of their heads.
-And though she’ll likely not admit it, Rokeya has a god-like mind—pure, enlightened, angry, and restrained.
+Though she’ll likely not admit it, Rokeya has a god-like mind—pure, enlightened, angry, and restrained.
 And like God, I think that if she was to rain her thoughts down indiscriminately on the masses, it would be hell on earth for non-believers.
 “I don’t think I’ve said anything about my mother and grandmother.
 I don’t share a lot in common with my mother.
 I don’t think I have her saintly patience or goodness.
 She has those qualities that I don’t have: kindness, patience, and a level of stoicism that gets her through life with a great amount of dignity and humanity.
 Maybe that’s why I admire her so much.
 I think I have more in common with my grandmother who was defiant and chaotic and rebellious in many ways.”

 Do you call yourself anything?
 Do you have any labels, tags, or roles that you like to refer to yourself as?